-Building a high-quality product requires a delicate balance between the quality of the development and QA performed by your team, release schedules and time to market, and your budget.
+Building a high-quality product requires a delicate balance between the development and QA performed by your team, release schedules, time to market, and your budget.
 Automation can help you achieve this balance.

-- It’s proven to increase the depth, accuracy, and coverage of your test cases.
+- It increases the depth, accuracy and coverage of your test cases.

 - It helps you automate manual work — repetitive smoke tests and other functional tests — to save you time in your release cycle.

-- It's a good investment, and produces ROI quickly.
+- It's a great investment that lets you improve your test automation ROI quickly.
 No more spending budget on manual hours — engineers can now focus their time on higher-value tasks.

-Without automation, engineers have to run the same test cases at every release — over and over again.
+Without the benefits of automation testing, QA engineers have to run the same test cases at every release — over and over again.
 This presents two major issues.
-The first is that engineers will not have enough time to deeply penetrate the product and explore all of the potential scenarios.
-The second has more to do with human nature.
-During slow, repetitive testing, QA engineers may start making simple mistakes.
-If they’re missed, they remain in the product and fester over time.
+First, engineers never have enough time to execute deep penetration testing within the product to explore all of the potential scenarios.
+Second, human nature leads to slow, repetitive testing that often results in QA engineers making simple (and accidental) mistakes — errors that, when missed, can remain in the product and fester over time.

 With automation, your test cases run consistently time and time again—the same as the day they were written and first executed.
 Consistent testing also makes catching regression defects much easier.

 Automation runs off of test scripts, so huge quantities of code can be tested much faster than would be possible using only a manual testing approach.
-In most cases, automation can cut testing time by up to 95%.
+And when your team follows these QA automation testing tips for faster product releases, automation can cut testing time by up to 95%.
 Imagine what you can do with those saved hours!
-Once scaled, automation can help you speed your product to market and start delighting your customers much sooner.

-The reusability and scalability of scripted test cases is also a huge advantage.
+The reusability and scalability of scripted test cases are also great automation advantages in software testing.
 These can be used to easily test customized versions of the same application for different clients.
 They can also be localized in different languages and used with various sets of test data in different test environments.

-The Agile approach advocates teams working in-tandem toward a common goal: A high-quality product and a high-functioning engineering organization.
+The Agile approach advocates teams working in-tandem toward a common goal: a high-quality product and a high-functioning engineering organization.
 Agile teams often work in weekly and bi-weekly sprints, building and testing new features at breakneck speed.
-Automation helps teams meet such an ambitious schedule without making any compromise around quality and accuracy.
-Learn more about the Agile methodology in this blog post.